Morebec/OrkestraMono/components/orkestra-event-sourcing/docs/Projection.md

        );
    }

-   public function onUserEmailAddressChanged(UserEmailAddressChangedEvent $event): void {
+   // The descriptor can also be provided if you add a second argument to the method. public function onUserEmailAddressChanged(UserEmailAddressChangedEvent $event, RecordedEventDescriptor $descriptor): void {
         $user = $this->database->find($event->id);
         $user->emailAddress= $event->emailAddress;